PrefectHQ/prefect/docs/core/getting_started/basic-core-flow.md

 [2020-01-08 23:49:00,252] INFO - prefect.FlowRunner | Flow run SUCCESS: all reference tasks succeeded
 ```

 And that's it.
-You have run your first Prefect flow!
+You have run your first Prefect flow using Prefect Core!

-Now you've got a basic flow running, if you want to do more with Prefect, you have many options.
-To register your flow with our API, check out the [orchestration layer](/orchestration/getting-started/quick-start.md) docs.
-Or to find out more about Prefect Core, check out our [ETL tutorial](/core/tutorial/01-etl-before-prefect.md) or our [video and blog resources](/core/getting_started/more-resources.md).